-- B1 We propose to make the following amendments to the ASIC Derivative Transaction Rules (Clearing): - (a) remove contracts referencing EONIA from the OIS class and replace them with contracts in the same class referencing €STR with a termination date range of seven days to two years; - (b) remove contracts referencing JPY LIBOR from the basis swaps, fixed-to-floating swaps and forward rate agreement classes and replace them with OIS contracts referencing TONA with a termination date range of seven days to 30 years; and - (c) remove contracts referencing GBP LIBOR from the basis swaps, fixed-to-floating swaps and forward rate agreement classes and replace them with OIS contracts referencing SONIA with a termination date range of seven days to 50 years.
+- B1 We propose to make the following amendments to the ASIC Derivative Transaction Rules (Clearing): - (a) remove AUD-denominated contracts from the FRA class; - (b) remove contracts referencing USD LIBOR from the basis swaps, fixed-to-floating swaps and FRA classes; and - (c) replace the contracts referred to at (b) above with OIS contracts referencing SOFR with a termination date range of seven days to 50 years.
+We propose an implementation period of three months for the introduction of this new clearing derivative class.

-See the draft amended Rule 1.2.3 in the appendix to this paper.
+See draft amended Rule 1.2.3 in the appendix to this paper.